-Established by the U.S. Election Assistance Commission, National Poll Worker Recruitment Day is a day of action with the goal of encouraging potential poll workers to sign up to Help America Vote in 2020.
-Even though the day has passed, local election officials may still need your help.
+Established in 2020 by the U.S. Election Assistance Commission, National Poll Worker Recruitment Day is a day of action with the goal of encouraging potential poll workers to sign up to Help America Vote.
 Use the tool below for information on signing up in your community.

 If you are interested in signing up, or have signed up, to be a poll worker but haven't heard from your local election office please be aware that some jurisdictions have enough volunteers and others do not.
-Please be patient as they may still need your help and need some extra time to respond to you as election officials are working diligently preparing for the upcoming election.
+Please be patient as they may still need your help and need some extra time to respond to you as election officials are working diligently to prepare for upcoming elections.

 How to sign up in your community?

 Each state recruits poll workers differently.
 Typically signing up to be a poll worker is done with your local election office.
 In some places, this is a county election office but it may also be a registrar or clerk at the county or local level.

 National Poll Worker Recruitment Day is a national awareness day established by the U.S. Election Assistance Commission to encourage people to help America vote by serving as poll workers.

 By encouraging more people to become poll workers in their communities, National Poll Worker Recruitment Day aims to address the critical shortage of poll workers, strengthen our democracy, inspire greater civic engagement and volunteerism, and help ensure free and fair elections in November and beyond.